Hotjar vs Google Analytics: What's the Difference?

 Who Should Use Hotjar?

-- You're optimizing conversion rates.
-If your analytics show traffic arriving at key pages but not converting, heatmaps and session recordings reveal exactly what's going wrong.
-You can see whether users miss the CTA, get confused by the layout, or rage-click on non-functional elements.
+If your analytics show traffic arriving at key pages but not converting, heatmaps and session recordings reveal exactly what's going wrong — missed CTAs, confusing layouts, or rage-clicked elements.

 Who Should Use Google Analytics?

-- You run Google Ads.
 GA4's native integration with Google Ads is unmatched.
-You can build remarketing audiences, track conversion value, and optimize ad spend directly from analytics data.
+Build remarketing audiences, track conversion value, and optimize ad spend directly from analytics data.

 Important Caveat